Genocs/genocs-library-docs/content/en/library/http-client/index.md

 ### Options

-`enabled` - determines whether Consul integration is going to be available.
+`enabled` - It determines whether Consul integration is going to be available.

-`url` - URL of the Consul service.
+`url` - The URL of the Consul service.

-`service` - name of the service group (multiple instances of the same service will use the same service name).
+`service` - The name of the service group (multiple instances of the same service will use the same service name).

-`address` - address of the service.
+`address` - The address of the service.

-`port` - port under which the service is available.
+`port` - The port under which the service is available.

-`pingEnabled` - register health checks from Consul to validate the service availability (if the service will be offline, it will be removed after the pingInterval and removeAfterInterval timeouts).
+`pingEnabled` - Register health checks from Consul to validate the service availability (if the service will be offline, it will be removed after the pingInterval and removeAfterInterval timeouts).

-`pingEndpoint` - an endpoint that should be called when performing the healt check by Consul.
+`pingEndpoint` - The endpoint that is called when performing the health check by Consul.

 **appsettings.json**